asapple/qiaoshi-stickman-web/README.md

 To manually trigger a deployment:

 1. Go to the repository's Actions tab
-2. Select the "Deploy to GitHub Pages" workflow
+2. Select the desired workflow ("Deploy to GitHub Pages" or "Deploy to Alibaba Cloud OSS")
 3. Click "Run workflow" and select the branch to deploy from

 ## Contributing